chriswayg/packer-proxmox-templates/debian-10.0-x86_64-proxmox/README.md

 ### Configurations
 - qemu-guest-agent for Packer SSH and in Proxmox for shutdown and backups
 - haveged random number generator speeds up boot
-- passwordless sudo for default user: 'deploy'
+- passwordless sudo for default user: 'deploy' (name can be changed in build.conf)
 - SSH public key installed for default user
 - display IP and SSH fingerprint before login
 - Automatically grow partition after resize by Proxmox